-Operations seeking ROC must:
+Operations seeking Regenerative Organic Certified® must:

-- 1) Submit an Operation Information & Certification Contract and initial application for pre-screening using the electronic form located at RegenOrganic.org/Apply, also accessible under "Get Certified" from the ROC website homepage and - 2) Pay a one-time application fee that covers the cost for the ROA to review application, determine eligibility, and prepare the certification documentation.
+- 1) Submit an Producer License Agreement and initial application for pre-screening using the electronic form located at RegenOrganic.org/Apply, also accessible under "Get Started" tab on the homepage of the website and - 2) Pay a one-time application fee that covers the cost for the ROA to review application, determine eligibility, and prepare the certification documentation.
 After review of the pre-screening application, the ROA will send operation a customized Regenerative Organic System Plan (ROSP) based on an equivalency analysis of the applicant's operation and current certifications. - 3) Operation returns the completed Regenerative Organic System Plan (ROSP) to the ROA.
 After receiving these documents, the ROA will - a. review the submission - b.
 Set up myROC portal access and enter the data into myROC online portal - c. resolve any requests for more information with the applicant - d.
 Assign to the Certifying Body in myROC, forward the ROSP and corresponding documentation to the Certifying Body.